Dayton Shooter’s Classmate: ‘We Predicted He Would Do This’

 “I was not surprised at all when I heard his name on the news yesterday,” she said.
 “We predicted he would do this 10 years ago.”

 Early Sunday morning, authorities said Betts, 24, opened fire on a crowded Dayton street lined with bars and restaurants.
-Wearing body armor and carrying an assault-style rifle outfitted with a magazine carrying hundreds of rounds, he killed nine people, including his sister, and injured 26 others.
+Wearing body armor and carrying an assault-style rifle outfitted with a magazine carrying a hundred rounds, he killed nine people, including his sister, and injured 26 others.
 Police killed him before he murdered more.

 Police said they do not have a motive for Betts’ deadly rampage, but Masseth and other classmates said he expressed violent attitudes going back a decade.